chaseofthejungle/intro-to-selenium/README.md

 * Support for various platforms/browsers.
 * Seamless integration with various test case management, reporting, CI/CD, and other tools (such as Maven, Jenkins, JUnit, and TestNG).
 * Compatibility with assorted programming languages (such as Java, Python, Ruby, JavaScript, and C#).
+* If a browser is run as a headless browser (e.g., PhantomJS, Chrome headless) rather than in standard mode, it does not use a graphical user interface (GUI).

 **Limitations of Selenium include:**